 As a buy and hold real estate investor, market researcher and real estate syndicator, she believes it’s essential to understand demographic trends and migration patterns.
 Additionally, understanding where jobs are headed, and populations are growing is essential in deciding when to buy and when to sell.

-In this guide, Kathy will share over 28 housing market predictions for the years 2022, 2023, 2024, 2025 and 2026.
+In this guide, Kathy will share over 28 housing market predictions for the next five years – 2023, 2024, 2025, 2026 and 2027.
 She also answers one of the biggest questions investors ask every year: Will the housing market crash this year?
 And if not this year, when?

-I’ve been obsessed with understanding market cycles for decades, after watching my father get blind-sighted several times during his real estate journey.
+I’ve been obsessed with understanding market cycles and housing market predictions for decades, after watching my father get blind-sighted several times during his real estate journey.
 In fact, one of his challenges became my opportunity in 1996.
 Real estate values in California slowly declined after the 1990 oil price shock, debt accumulation from the 80’s, and growing consumer pessimism from high interest rates.

 Dad was invested in an apartment in Marin County that lost value due to poor management during a brief recession, and it was subsequently sold at a loss.
 However, he had taken many tax deductions from that property over the years, which would be recaptured, unless he did a 1031 exchange.
 That meant he had to find a replacement property in just a few weeks time.